-Marketing activities themselves are generally not subject to authorisation.
-However, activities in the course of marketing, such as arranging deals in investments, may amount to regulated activities.
-If so, these activities will require prior authorisation for the person carrying them on.
+Marketing activities themselves are generally not subject to an FCA authorisation requirement under the UK regulatory framework.
+However, certain activities undertaken in the course of marketing may involve carrying on a regulated activity, such as arranging deals in investments or advising on investments.
+This may depend on the level of involvement in the investment process, or if an investment recommendation is provided.
+If so, these activities will require prior FCA authorisation for the person carrying them on unless an exemption is available.
+In all cases, UK financial promotion requirements will need to be observed in relation to any UK-directed marketing activities initiated by persons that are not FCA authorised.